 Additionally, the feed conversion ratio plays a role in sustainability.
 Lower FCR translates to less feed production required, which can positively impact environmental factors like land use and resource consumption.

-Factors Affecting FCR
+Factors Affecting Feed Conversion Ratio

 Several factors influence your feed conversion ratio for your cattle.
 Here are some key ones: